Enhancing RSS-Based Visible Light Positioning by Optimal Calibrating the LED Tilt and Gain: Conclusion

-\section{CONCLUSION}
+To check how well the weighted \gls{ls} method works in a real-world environment, we utilized a dataset \cite{raes2021cellular} from our group collected in a factory setting, as depicted in Fig.~\ref{fig:factory_environment}.
+The LEDs were mounted at a height of \SI{5.71}{\meter}, and the measurements were taken along a trajectory within a \SI{7}{\meter} $\times$ \SI{7}{\meter} area on the ground.
+The raw data were subsampled to ensure a minimum interval of \SI{20}{\centi\meter} between each measurement point.
+As detailed in Tab.~\ref{tab:factory_setups}, the total number of measurement points is 292.
+To evaluate the performance of the localization methods, we randomly selected the training dataset with different sizes $N = \{6, 9, 16, 25, 36, 49\}$, and repeated 10 times to obtain statistically relevant results.

+Fig.~\ref{fig:factory_results} shows the violin plots that compare the accuracy of the \gls{gp}, multilateration, and weighted \gls{ls} methods with different training dataset sizes.
+The weighted \gls{ls} method always surpasses the GP method for the P99 error, especially when the training dataset is small.
+As the training size increases, the accuracy of the GP method improves, but its maximum $E_p$ remains approximately twice as large as that of the weighted LS method at training size $N=49$.
+This discrepancy generated because GP inherently perform interpolation in the input space (i.e, 4-dimensional RSS values).
+If the training data does not sufficiently cover this entire 4-dimensional space, it becomes challenging for the GP method to minimize the maximum error.

+Tab.~\ref{tab:factory_result} gives more details, showing that with just six training points, the weighted LS improves P99 by 90.75\% compared to GP.
+Even with larger training sets, such as $N=36$, the weighted LS method still outperform GP at P99, with a 50.11\% improvement.
+At $N=49$, while GP slightly surpasses weighted LS at P50, its maximum error remains higher.
+This shows GP’s weakness in controlling maximum errors when training data is insufficient.
+Despite GP can theoretically achieve higher accuracy with more data, it lacks the interpretability of the weighted LS method, where each parameter has a clear physical meaning.
+Even with minimal data, weighted LS gives reliable results, achieving a P50 of \SI{10}{\cm} with just six points, making it a robust choice for scenarios with limited data or where model transparency is crucial.

+However, we noticed that the accuracy of the results in the factory environment (Tab.~\ref{tab:factory_result}) is lower compared to those obtained on the simulation (Tab.~\ref{tab:simulation_result}).
+One possible reason (other reasons such as non Gaussian noise, different noise variance, multipath effect) is that in the factory, data was collected with a PD mounted on a moving vehicle, which may have caused slight shaking and made the PD hard to stay perfectly horizontal.
+This movement affects both the Weighted LS method and the GP algorithm.
+But the results still meet the requirements for most practical applications, even though the errors are bigger than in the controlled platform experiments.

+\section{Conclusion}

 This paper presented a comprehensive study on the calibration and localization in \gls{vlp} systems.
 The research began with a detailed explanation of the \gls{vlp} system and the development of a calibration model.
 We introduced a novel calibration framework that leverages an optimal calibration scheme to minimize \gls{mse}.
 Our development of a low-complexity, closed-form estimator for LED tilt and gain achieves the \gls{crlb} for \gls{mse}.
+While physical methods like lasers can measure LED tilt angles accurately, aligning these measurements with the global coordinate system needs extra devices, which adds complexity.
+Our approach simplifies this by directly estimating tilt angles in the global coordinate system, making it more practical for real-world applications.

 In the localization phase, the weighted \gls{ls} algorithm was employed, which proved to be superior to \gls{gp} and multilateration.
 This underscores the weighted \gls{ls} algorithm's capability to ensure dependable localization accuracy, achieving up to \SI{3.2}{\cm} at the P50 and \SI{11}{\cm} at the P99, even in environments with limited data.